marek-miller/quest-bind/README.md

 }
 ```

-You can read the available documentation locally (refer to
+You can read the available documentation locally or refer to
 [QuEST headers](https://github.com/QuEST-Kit/QuEST/blob/v3.5.0/QuEST/include/QuEST.h)
-for the full description of the C API):
+for the full description of the C API:

 ```sh
 cargo doc --open
 ```

-Lastly, compile the source code and run:
+Lastly, compile and run the program:

 ```sh
 cargo run
 ```

-You should be able to see something like this:
+You should be able to see something like:

 ```text
 EXECUTION ENVIRONMENT: